-Ashley Kay is new to Frisco ISD and is on her ninth year of teaching altogether.
-Before coming to Frisco, she worked for the Carrollton-Farmers Branch ISD as an elementary music teacher, assistant band director, and then head band director at Dan F. Long Middle School.
-She grew up in Richardson and received her Bachelor’s degree in Music Education from Texas Christian University in 2008.
+Mrs. Kay joined the Centennial band staff in 2016.
+Mrs. Kay conducts the Symphonic Winds and assists with marching band.
+Before coming to Frisco, she began her teaching career with the Carrollton-Farmers Branch ISD as an elementary music teacher, assistant band director, and then head band director at Dan F. Long Middle School.

+Mrs. Kay grew up in Richardson and received her Bachelor’s degree in Music Education from Texas Christian University in 2008.
 While at Texas Christian University, Mrs. Kay performed with the Wind Ensemble under the direction of Mr. Bobby Francis and studied clarinet with Mr. Gary Whitman.
 She also played with the TCU Symphony Orchestra and has spent several years playing with both the Carrollton Wind Symphony and Metropolitan Winds.

 Mr. Greenleaf is the past President and 1st Vice President of the Mid-America Performing Arts Association.
 He is credited with the significant growth in membership and quality of the Association during his presidency.
 Mr. Greenleaf is also a member of Phi Mu Alpha Sinfonia and Kappa Kappa Psi.